TLX542/R-Type/README.md

   2. Configure with vcpkg toolchain:
      - cmake -S . -B build -G "Visual Studio 17 2022" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake
      - cmake --build build --config Release
-     - .\\build\\Release\\bs-rtype.exe
+     - .\build\Release\bs-rtype.exe

 - Without vcpkg:
   - Download the SFML SDK for your compiler (MSVC / MinGW) and set SFML_DIR to the package's cmake folder, or set CMAKE_PREFIX_PATH to point to SFML before running cmake.

 Notes:
-- If SFML is installed in a custom location, set -DSFML_DIR=/path/to/SFML to help find_package(SFML ...) locate it.
+- If SFML is installed in a custom location, set -DSFML_DIR=/path/to/SFML or -DCMAKE_PREFIX_PATH to help CMake locate it.
-- If you want static SFML on Windows, pass -DBUILD_SHARED_SFML=OFF; you may also need to link SFML dependencies manually (see comments in src/CMakeLists.txt).
+- If linking errors appear on MSYS2, make sure `mingw-w64-x86_64-sfml` is installed and you passed `-DCMAKE_PREFIX_PATH=/mingw64` to cmake.
+- The repo provides both a robust MSYS2 shell-based script (`tools/make_dist.sh`) and a CMake-based fallback (`cmake/PrepareDist.cmake`).
+The dist target will use the shell script when MSYS2 bash is available and fallback to the CMake script otherwise.

 ## High-level architecture